 The Joint Commission's Sentinel Event Alert on Preventing Maternal Death, US (2010): The goal of all labor and delivery units is a safe birth for both newborn and mother.
 This Alert addresses the tragic loss of mothers.
 It identifies two out of four common preventable errors relate to hypertension in pregnancy and preeclampsia, and suggests actions to be taken by hospitals and physicians.

-Recognizing Progress, Renewing Commitment Foundation Celebrates 20 Years In 1999, the National Institutes of Health referred to preeclampsia as a “rare and orphaned” disease, not because...
+Recognizing Progress, Renewing Commitment In 1999, the National Institutes of Health referred to preeclampsia as a “rare and orphaned” disease, not because it was rare, but because it was...

 Melbourne, FL – January 16, 2020 – Survivor, advocate, healthcare and leadership executive Kim Smith will chair the 2020 Preeclampsia Foundation Board of Directors.
 The Preeclampsia F...